colobot/colobot-data/README.md

 The source code contained here was released by Epsitec -- the original creator of the game -- on open source (GPLv3) license.
-The code was given and the rights granted specifically to PPC community in March 2012.
-Since then, we have been modifying the code and working on our goals, which are briefly summed up below.
+The code was given and the rights granted specifically to ICC community in March 2012.
+Since then, we have been modifying the code and working on our goals.
+For more info, see [README.md in the main repository](https://github.com/colobot/colobot/blob/master/README.md)